 The Science of Peace Award Lecture is intended to keep the vision of these two great men alive.

 The IAHF is a heart foundation that is committed to this philosophy.
-An example of such commitment is the Foundation’s current work to understand the epidemiological reality of Latin America through the CARMELA Study.
-One of this study’s objectives is to evaluate the relationship between socio-economic status and risks factors for heart disease and stroke in 11,200 people in 7 Latin American cities.
-Another example is the IAHF work on advocacy for tobacco control.
+An example of such commitment is the Foundation’s research study of comorbidities and risk factors in hospitalized patients with COVID-19 in Latin American and Caribbean (LAC) countries and to evaluate important aspects such as the analysis of some factors associated with the individuals´ level of exposure to COVID-19, socioeconomic factors that can affect the degree of risk and vulnerability to the virus, such as the type of occupation, workplace or inability to restrict activity due to economic factors (workers of low socio-economic level or activity mostly outside the home), among others.
+The IAHF has also undertaken projects to understand the epidemiological reality of Latin America, such as the CARMELA Study.
+One of this study’s objectives was to evaluate the relationship between socio-economic status and risks factors for heart disease and stroke in 11,200 people in 7 Latin American cities.
+Yet another example is the IAHF’s work on tobacco control advocacy.

 Dr. Raymond Bahr, Director of the Paul Dudley White Coronary Care System at St. Agnes HealthCare in Baltimore, Maryland, suggested that the InterAmerican Heart Foundation carry on the vision of Dr. Favaloro through this Invited Lecture series.

 Dr. Favaloro was to present an update on this social outreach message at the 4th National Congress of Chest Pain Centers and Providers in Baltimore when he died tragically on July 29, 2000.